Need to get started with bee keeping but aren’t sure where to begin? Here are some basic bee keeping tips for newbies.

 I would also suggest you get a few Epi pens for surprise, serious allergic reactions to bee stings in your family or visiting friends.
 Less than 1% of the population will have a deadly allergic reaction to a bee sting, but you and they may not know that your visiting friend is one of those people.

 If you don’t have sting allergies, you’re really fine wearing thick jeans and a few long sleeve shirts.
 Either way, you’re going to be warm since most of your intense work with the hive takes place in the summer.
-Suck it up, you’ll live, and you will be enjoying many years of a gorgeous garden and delectable honey.

-Internal Feeders
+Internal Bee Feeders

 If you live in a place with cold winters, get an internal feeder for early spring feeding.
 I learned the hard way that a cold colony may not travel upwards to feed from a top feeder if it’s too chilly.
-When I lived in Northern California, I never even used a feeder because the growing season is about eleven months long.
-Ah, those were the days.

 By early spring, though, the bees in cold areas may have gone through their food stores and need a little boost before the spring bloomers start appearing.
 I always feed them back their own honey, diluted with filtered water, with a few drops of essential oil added now and then.
-I never, ever use corn syrup or table sugar (if I wouldn’t eat it, I ain’t given it to my bee babies!).

 Smoker Pellets

 If you do use a smoker, you can buy fuel pellets to put inside.
 These you can simply light and take to the bee yard without having to stop and refill your smoker with more twigs or grass or whatever.
-It may seem like cheating but I love those things!

 Frame Lifter